 A Library for the Future

-Thanks to the generous support of residents and our donors, we have raised 92% of the necessary funds and are now in the home stretch to raise the final 8%.
+Thanks to the generous support of residents and our donors, we have met our campaign goal!

 How Can You Help:

 Please share the story of the Peterborough Town Library and this important project.
 Check out how well used our library was in 2019 and the value it brings to our patrons. from our Library Director about the impact the library continues to make every day in the lives of those it serves.

 To make a donation or pledge, please send a check to 1833 Society, c/o Peterborough Town Library, 2 Concord Street or contact our Campaign Office at (603)924-4342 or email@example.com.
 Thank you for your support and kind consideration.